Chicken Egg Color Chart by Breed | Complete Guide

 What are some rare and unusual egg colors found in heritage chicken breeds?

-One of the most interesting things about heritage chicken breeds is the variety of egg colors they can produce.
-While most people are familiar with white and brown eggs, certain breeds lay eggs in unusual shades.
-Like Araucana and Ameraucana lay blue eggs.
-The Olive Egger, a crossbreed, lays eggs that have a unique olive green color.
-Maran chickens are another fascinating example; they lay rich, dark brown eggs that almost appear chocolate in color.
+Breeds Araucana and Ameraucana lay blue eggs.
+The Olive Egger, a crossbreed, lays eggs with a unique olive green color.
+Maran chickens are another fascinating example; they lay rich, dark brown eggs that almost appear chocolate.

 What determines the color of a chicken egg?